 Decentralized exchanges focus on occasional use or trading and are, as their name implies, based on an open marketplace without a central authority.

 If the blockchain is a public database, explorers are simply windows into that database.

-For Bitcoin, block explorers let users view transaction data, latest blocks, block height, and so on.
-They also provide insight into bigger picture activity on the Bitcoin network, such as daily transaction numbers.
+For bitcoin, block explorers let users view transaction data, latest blocks, block height, etc. They also provide insight into bigger picture activity on the bitcoin network, such as daily transaction numbers.
 For example, there are typically fewer transactions on weekends, resulting in lower fees, ideal for low-priority transactions.

 As transactions in Lightning payment channels are not recorded on the blockchain, there are also Lightning network explorers.
 These let you see public information about the nodes and the network, such as channel count, capacity and status.
 Only participant nodes can look up specific transaction information in a channel.